Neved4/color.sh/README.md

 This repository is licensed under the terms of the MIT License.

 See the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+Special thanks to [@mirabilos](https://github.com/mirabilos) for the many suggestions, corrections and feedback.

 [^1]: To accomodate `posh`, parameter substitution had to be used. \
       See: [What does `${1+"$@"}` mean | Sven Mascheck].